 As a result, Toyota has earned a leadership position in the automobile industry.

 Toyota, like Ford and GM, is doing a great job of ebbing and flowing with the evolution of their industry.
-Not only does the company produce various hybrid and electric vehicles, but it’s also quickly making a splash in the self-driving vehicle space.
+Not only does the company produce various hybrid and EVs, but it’s also quickly making a splash in the self-driving vehicle space.

 In fact, Toyota is working on a new project known as Concept-i.
 The vehicle isn’t just a self-driving car, it’s an innovative mode of transportation that incorporates the latest in cutting-edge technology in every sense.